patrycja-io/asteroids/README.md

 ## Features

-1. Easy to use- Clear navigation

-2. Responsive to different devices media supportive

-3. Intuitive - Clear navigation

-4. Quality Conent- high resolution photos well made game.

-5. Informative - explaining subjet of old videogames

-6. User friendly
+### Elements on every page

+* Navbar
+* Footer

 ### Features Left to Implement

 * Game is working just only on a desktop version.
-Unfortunately didnt have a time for playing with animations to build a touch control on mobile.
+Unfortunately, I didn't have time for playing with animations to build a touch control on mobile.
-* There is one bug that I found out wile testing - in my html left inline styling for canvas.
-Tried to fix that by adding styling in CSS but it break whole webiste.
+* There is one bug that I found out while testing - in my HTML left inline styling for canvas.
+I tried to fix that by adding styling in CSS but it breaks the whole website.